dkvz/dkvz-scripts/README.md

 # TODO
 - [x] IP location script: add a lookup in the ASN DB -> Done but that info seems completely worthless.
+- [ ] IP location script: seems to be a bug with mmdbinspect and the ASN database, the range is wrong (at the very least, client bits are not zeroed).